za-h-ra/andy-warhol-tribute-page/README.md

 # Andy Warhol

-A Tribute to Andry Warhol — a freeCodeCamp project
+A Tribute to Andy Warhol — a freeCodeCamp project